Afghanistan: Germany, US wary of new Taliban government | DW | 08.09.2021

 Maas, in his turn, said the non-inclusive interim government announced by the Taliban was "not the signal for more international cooperation and stability in the country."

-"We hope that in the further formation of a government, which has not been completed, the necessary signals for this will be sent," he added
+"We hope that in the further formation of a government, which has not been completed, the necessary signals for this will be sent," he said.

+"It must be clear to the Taliban that international isolation is not in its interests, and especially not in those of Afghanistan's people.
+A country with a totally collapsed economy will never be stable," he added.

 Maas had said previously that the goal of Wednesday's meeting was "to clarify what a joint approach toward the Taliban can look like."